Deadpool 2’s biggest and best cameos

 In the final Deadpool 2 post-credits scene we see the titular hero travel back in time to execute his own actor, preventing Reynolds (who plays himself) from signing on to critically-panned superhero movie Green Lantern, which the real Reynolds made in 2011.

-Having a lead actor cameo in the movie as himself – while also playing another character – is definitely a bit of a first, so we couldn’t really do a cameo list without mentioning it.
+Having a lead actor cameo in the movie as himself – while also playing another character, having previously performed a different voice-only cameo cameo (see above) – is definitely a bit of a first, so we couldn’t really do a cameo list without mentioning it.

-After all, what’s more Deadpool than someone executing themselves, as played by them, while also talking to the audience as a separate character?
+After all, what’s more Deadpool than someone executing themselves, as played by them, while also talking to the audience as a separate character, having previously voiced another character who tried to kill a different character played by himself again?
 Maximum effort.

 Deadpool 2 is in UK cinemas now